 By separating the Penicillin product from the mold, one of the world’s most useful antibiotics was discovered.
 This discovery was crucial during World War II, and helped save the lives of thousands of soldiers.

-Mold plays a crucial role in outdoor environments.
+Mould plays a crucial role in outdoor environments.
 When a tree dies and crashes to the forest floor, mold is responsible for enabling decay—a process necessary in all ecosystems.

 The mold that eats away at dead leaves, grass, and organic matter on the ground is responsible for the creation of healthy, rich soil by returning nutrients to the ground.
 Some animals, like squirrels, voles, and slugs, even feed use it as a source of food.

-Tips for Avoiding Mold
+Tips for Avoiding Mould

 There are certain techniques to keeping your food mold-free: